coracle-social/coracle/ROADMAP.md

 - [ ] Improve note rendering
   - [ ] Fix reactions and replies showing up
   - [x] Show all images in preview as slideshow or something
-  - [ ] Extract nostr: links and bech32 entities, hover
+  - [x] Extract nostr: links and bech32 entities, hover
-  - [ ] Add nostr: links and bech32 entities in compose to tags
+  - [x] Add nostr: links and bech32 entities in compose to tags
-  - [ ] Linkify topics
-  - [ ] Fix extra newlines when composing
+  - [x] Fix extra newlines when composing
 - [ ] Multiplexer
   - [ ] Announce multiplextr, paravel, coracle update w/url
   - [ ] Write NIP to support proxies.
 Update COUNT NIP to mention how proxies are a good use case for COUNT